i-doit/knowledge-base/docs/en/system-administration/hotfixes/index.md

 ### Reindex the Search is not working

-Use this if you get a error like:
+Use this when you receive an error message like:

 ```
 PHP Fatal error:  Uncaught Error: Call to a member function getCollector() on null in /var/www/html/main/src/classes/modules/cmdb/src/Search/Index/Signals.php:185